polkadot-developers/docs-sandbox/source/docs/main-docs/07-test/deploy-on-testnet.md

 - Use Polkadot launch to create a local test network with multiple relay chain nodes and parachain nodes.
 - Deploy on Rococo, the community live test network.

-### Tools

-Cumulus exists to help convert a solo chain into a parachain designed to connect to the Polkadot relay chain.
+**Cumulus** exists to help convert a solo chain into a parachain designed to connect to the Polkadot relay chain.
 Any solo chain must use Cumulus to become a parachain compatibile with Polkadot, Kusama and Rococo.
 Using Cumulus also makes it easy to set up a local test network for parachains and eventually connect to Rococo.

-Polkadot launch is a tool for launching a test network with several parachain collator nodes already connected to it.
+**Polkadot launch** is a tool for launching a test network with several parachain collator nodes already connected to it.
 This makes it a valuable tool for creating a testnet to connect to and test cross-chain interactions.
 It is designed for projects who have already updated their chains to parachains using Cumulus and are looking to bootstrap their own local test networks.

-### Checklist

-Things to be mindful of when setting up a test network and connecting to it:

-- [ ] Reserve a unique para ID, choosing an integer greater than `2000`.
-- [ ] Your parachain genesis state starts at block 0.
-It is not possible to connect a parachain with any previous state to a relay chain.
-- [ ] Make sure that the para ID for your parachain is the same in the chain spec of both the relay chain and your parachain.
-You can verify this by checking that the genesis head of the parathread you create matches the genesis head from your relay chain node.
-- [ ] After you modify a plain chain spec with a new para ID for example, make sure to generate the new raw chain spec, name it appropriately and discard the plain chain spec to avoid potential confusion.
-- [ ] For better security, verify that the chain specification for your relay chain has a minimum of 2 relay chain nodes per collator node.

 ### Connecting to Rococo